 Guffey is a tiny town located in the state of Colorado.
 With a population of 111 people and just one neighborhood, Guffey is the 241st largest community in Colorado.

-When you are in Guffey, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Guffey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Guffey is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Guffey is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Guffey who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Because of many things, Guffey is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Guffey really has some of the features that families look for when choosing a good community to raise children.
 Is Guffey perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.